grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ### Draw the Map {#draw-the-map}

-As said above, this is basically the same approach as in the univariate case What's special here is the
+As said above, this is basically the same approach as in the univariate case, except for the custom legend and annotations.

-We found out that with this version of `ggplot2`, if you provide x- and y- coordinates directly in the `aes()` function of `geom_text()` and `geom_curve()`, you will get problems with anti-aliasing.
-For this reason we need to save all annotations that we want to make into a separate data frame that can be used as a data source for the respective geometries.
+Adding the annotations is a bit cumbersome because the `curvature` and `nudge_*` arguments cannot be specified as data-driven aesthetics for `geom_curve()` and `geom_text()`, respectively.
+However, we need them to be data-driven, as we don't want to specify the same curvature for all arrows, for example.
+For this reason we need to save all annotations into a separate data frame.
+We then call `geom_curve()` and `geom_text()` separately for each annotation to specify dynamic `curvature` and `nudge_*` arguments.

-To find out from where to where an annotation arrow should be drawn, we went to the awesome [Swiss national map](https://map.geo.admin.ch) and manually extracted the x- and y- coordinates of the start and the end point of the arrow.
+To find out from where to where an annotation arrow should be drawn, we looked at the [Swiss national map](https://map.geo.admin.ch) and manually extracted the x- and y- coordinates of the start and the end point of the arrow.